 Directed by Edward Dmytryk

-The screenplay’s three writers were two actors and one composer, but it makes basic sense and the dialogue is not bad.
-For a basic survival story about foolish greenhorns being saved by a wise westerner, Shalako is less pretentious than Martin Ritt’s Hombre but a little more brutal.
+The writers were two actors and one composer, but the screenplay makes basic sense and the dialogue is not bad.
+For a basic survival story about foolish greenhorns saved by a wise westerner, Shalako is less pretentious than Martin Ritt’s Hombre but a little more brutal.
 A group of titled Europeans are on an ‘American Safari’, camping deluxe with a retinue of hired cowboys led by the unscrupulous Bosky Fulton (Stephen Boyd).
 The highest-ranking royal is Countess Irina Lazaar (Brigitte Bardot), a glamorous but sensible woman who’s also a good shot.
 Courting her is the casually arrogant army officer Frederick Von Hallstatt (Peter van Eyck).
-He foolishly discounts the threat posed by the Apache Indians, on whose reservation Bosky has brought the expedition.
-Sir Charles and Lady Daggett (Jack Hawkins & Honor Blackman) are upset that Irina is giving Frederick the cold shoulder; they’re broke and are counting on a marriage to save them from shame and bankruptcy.
+He foolishly discounts the threat posed by the Apache Indians, on whose reservation the expedition is trespassing.
+Sir Charles and Lady Daggett (Jack Hawkins & Honor Blackman) are upset that Irina is giving Frederick the cold shoulder; they’re broke and are counting on a marriage to save them from a shameful bankruptcy.
 Washington lobbyist Henry Clarke (Alexander Knox) curries favor with everyone, reminding them that he was once a potential vice-presidential candidate.
 Henry’s wife Elena (Valerie French) appears to be of Spanish descent.
 When the Apaches threaten the safari Frederick rejects Shalako’s advice; not much later Bosky and most of the hired cowboys run away, taking with them most of the food, water and weapons.
-When Shalako returns, he must find a way to get the marooned Europeans to safety, on foot.
+When Shalako returns, he must find a way to lead the marooned Europeans to safety, on foot.

 For a big star trying to free himself from a strait-jacket called ‘007,’ Sean Connery didn’t do badly.
 Other projects were comedies or dramas, and it never hurts to make good in a high-profile western.
-Shalako is well directed and handsomely filmed, on some arid-looking Spanish desert locations; at least everything isn’t a familiar sight from a Leone picture.
-As the only civilization we see is an abandoned way station, the novelty is seeing the royals roughing it in formal clothing, living in tents but riding in a stagecoach and dining formally.
-Their one servant Mako (Eric Sykes) must be pretty efficient, as he takes care of all their needs, putting together the meals and all in high style — Frederick appears to have a military aide or two, and that’s it.
+Shalako is well directed and handsomely filmed, on some arid-looking Spanish desert locations; not everything is a familiar sight from a Leone picture.
+As the only civilization on view is an abandoned way station, the novelty is seeing the royals roughing it in fancy clothing, living in tents but riding in a stagecoach and dining formally.
+Their one servant Mako (Eric Sykes) must be pretty efficient.
+He takes care of all their needs, putting together the meals and all in high style.
+Frederick appears to have a military aide or two, and that’s it.

 Director Edward Dmytryk was nearing the end of a stormy career marred by blacklist ignominy; his last really good movie was another western nine years before, Warlock.
-The crew is packed with former Connery collaborators like camerman Ted Moore, who filmed four of his five Bond pictures, and stunt arranger Bob Simmons.
-Both surely aided Dmytryk with the plentiful action sequences.
+The crew is packed with former Connery collaborators like stunt arranger Bob Simmons, and cameraman Ted Moore, who filmed four Bond pictures.
+Both surely aided Dmytryk for the plentiful action sequences.
 Yet Dmytryk does well injecting interest into the character conflicts.

-Brigitte Bardot takes the role seriously and acquits herself well, although her standard makeup with the heavy-heavy eye treatment seems a stretch.
+Brigitte Bardot takes the role seriously and acquits herself well.
+Her standard makeup with the heavy-heavy eye treatment seems a stretch.
 It’s a good performance.
 She generates okay chemistry with Connery.
 He seems genuinely interested, especially when Bardot does her standard peek-a-boo topless scene next to a mountain spring, playing both shy and seductive.
 By the way, Shalako must know something others don’t — what is all that fresh water doing atop a featureless crag in the middle of nowhere?

 The thankless role is covered by Valerie French, possibly in dark makeup.
 She silently endures the hardships that everyone else whines about, and is given the least to do.
-We’re told that Connery’s ex- co-star Honor Blackman took her part at the last minute, and she’s fine as a greedy woman in fear of losing her entitlements.
-Blackman’s Lady Daggett basically does to her husband what Alexis Smith does to her husband in the old atomic noir Split Second — she runs out on him with the first outlaw who comes by.
+We’re told that Connery’s ex- co-star Honor Blackman took French’s part at the last minute, and she’s fine as a greedy woman in fear of losing her entitlements.
+Blackman’s Lady Daggett does to her husband what Alexis Smith did in the old atomic noir Split Second — she runs out on him with the first outlaw who comes by.
 That’s a really dumb move in any genre picture made to satisfy the Production Code, and as we might predict Lady Daggett ends up the focus of an uncomfortably gross Apache torture killing.
-Ms. Blackman has to be categorized as a game gal, as she’s dragged through the dirt, and must unglamorously choke on handfuls of dirt poured into her mouth, a pretty grim and sexually suggestive ordeal.
+Ms. Blackman has to be categorized as a game gal.
+She’s dragged through the dirt and must unglamorously choke on handfuls of dirt poured into her mouth, a pretty grim and sexually suggestive ordeal.

-The show doesn’t quite know what to do with the comic Eric Sykes, who happily isn’t permitted to broaden his schtick and make the show into ‘Those Magnificent Indian Fighters in their Sweaty Tuxedoes.’
+The show doesn’t quite know what to do with the comic Eric Sykes, who happily isn’t permitted to broaden his schtick.
+The show doesn’t become ‘Those Magnificent Indian Fighters in their Sweaty Tuxedoes.’
 Stephen Boyd still had a star name but hadn’t had a decent role in years.
-His outright dastard doesn’t do much to atone for his villainy, and loses our interest.
+His outright dastard doesn’t do much to atone for his villainy, and loses our sympathy.
 Supporting cowpoke Donald ‘Red’ Barry gives the film one link to the American Western tradition.
-With his background in Hollywood oaters, I can imagine the crew stooping to ask Barry, ‘What would Randolph Scott do in this situation?”
+With his background in Hollywood oaters, I can imagine the foreign crew pausing to ask Barry, ‘What would Randolph Scott do in this situation?”